 This is one of the best flys for winter ascents or expedition climbing.

 For all those features, you have to pay top dollar.
-At $449 this is the most expensive fly out there, but it is the only fly with zip doors and wrap-around coverage.
+This is the most expensive fly out there, but it is the only fly with zip doors and wrap-around coverage.
 So in that sense it is your only option if you want a burly bad weather fly.